ArnaudBrousseau/arnaudbrousseau.com/src/documents/drafts/reality-of-interviewing.html.md

 recruiter's time).
 A 1hr Skype call with an engineer + debrief is more costly, because of the coordination (hundreds of dollars).
 A full round of on-site interviews, with all of the coordination and travel cost associated with it is in the thousands of dollars.
-Something to keep in mind when you're going through interviews and you're rejected: the company may not want to take the financial risk associated with on-site interviews, but you may still be a good engineer (this is also the result of "optimize for zero false positives")
+Something to keep in mind if you're going through interviews and are being rejected: the company may not want to take the financial risk associated with on-site interviews, but you may still be a good fit if given the chance! (this is the result of "optimize for zero false positives")

-Having been through a few interviewing pipelines recently, below are some really good ideas I've seen.
+I've been through a few interviewing pipelines recently.
+Below are some really good ideas I've seen implemented in the wild.

 ### 4.4.1.
 Automatically graded coding test
 This saves a ton of time, and can often replace an expensive and biased (because